Omartarek876/automotive_graduation_project/README.md

 ## Acknowledgments

-We would like to thank our supervisor, Dr. Lamiaa Elrefaiee, for her invaluable guidance and support throughout this project.
+We would like to thank our supervisors, Prof. Lamiaa Elrefaiee and Prof. Assistant Mohamed Hussien, for their invaluable guidance and support throughout this project.
 Thanks also to all team members for their dedication and hard work.

 ---